scafld/covsg24_fleet_backend/README.md

 ```

 ### Command the Robot via web GUI
-On the local machine, just open up the browser and go to `http://localhost:5000/`.
-On a different device (which should still be in the same network) replace `localhost` with the server's ip address.
+Just open up the browser and go to `https://open-rmf.github.io/rmf-panel-js/`.

-**Note that this will download the latest webpack "GUI" hosted on rmf_demos github page.
-Thus internet is required when you are running the gui_server for the first time.**

 <br/>